guimauvedigital/kourier/README.md

 ## Usage

-Here is a simple example of how to connect to an AMQP server, open a channel and so some stuff with it:
+Here is a simple example of how to connect to an AMQP server, open a channel and do some stuff with it:

 ```kotlin
 fun main() = runBlocking {